5 Best Portable Toilets For Camping, RVs, Hiking (2019 Reviews)

 Also, check how both the tanks are connected.
 Strong connection with sealed valves will not only take care of the odor but it will also increase the stability of the portable toilet.
 Check that one tank doesn’t wobble on the other; they should be held together as one uniform piece.

-#5 How To Clean A Portable Toilet?
+#5 How To Clean A Camping Toilet?
 (And What To Dispose Of The Waste)

-However, what to do if the waste is stuck in the portable toilet?
+However, what to do if the waste is stuck in a camping toilet?
 Well, you can shake it but a more effective technique is to use a water hose and flush the feces out.
 Another way of emptying toilet for camping is to use chemicals to soften the feces; add the chemicals, leave it for half an hour and then flush it out with more ease.

 Types Of Portable Toilets For Campers, Camping, Hiking, RVs, Boats